Campbell-Pratt Airport

 The Campbell-Pratt Airport (FAA LID: Y65) is a publicly owned, public use airport located 1 mile east of Indian River, in Tuscarora Township, Michigan.

 The airport hosts a chapter of the Experimental Aircraft Association, which hosts events such as fly-ins and pancake breakfasts.

 History

 A state representative donated land to the township in 1936 for use as an airport.
 The land was cleared after World War II for a runway.
 The runway was paved in 1988.

 Facilities and aircraft

 The airport has one runway, designated as runway 10/28.
 It measures 3005 x 50 ft (916 x 15 m) and is paved with asphalt.

 The airport has a fixed-base operator that offers avgas.

 Based on the 12-month period ending December 31, 2021, the airport has 3,588 airport operations, an average of 69 per week.
-It is comprised entirely of general aviation.
+It is entirely general aviation.
 For the same time period, 14 aircraft are based on the airport: 11 single-engine airplanes, 2 ultralights, and 1 jet.